 Unfortunately, when trying to get out of debt some will fall back on “hope”.
 Hoping that somewhere in the future their circumstances will change and they will be able to pay off their debt.
-Unfortunately, this rarely happens.
+Regrettably, this rarely happens.
 From an FTP perspective, and in relation to credit card debt – “hope” is a four-letter word.

 If you were going to drive from New York to Denver, the quickest way to get there would be to plan the best route.
-You would consider the roads you would travel, the towns you were going through and the places you might stay.
+You would consider the roads you would travel, the towns you were going through and the places you might stay in.
 You would have a plan, a roadmap.

 Getting out of credit card debt, and doing it fast is no different.

-Because the snowball method takes a practical and systematic approach to paying off debt.
+There is no shortage of opinions on how to pay off debt.
+I personally am a huge fan of the Snowball Method (from experience), specifically when it comes to credit card debt.
+The Snowball Method takes a practical and systematic approach to pay off debt.
 It’s easy to understand and provides a huge emotional lift as you’re trying to dig your way out of the proverbial debt hole.

 In fact, a Harvard study found that concentrating your efforts on paying off a single credit card balance versus dispersing payments across multiple credit cards led to a higher success rate of paying off debt.
 You can read the complete article here.